 - Postings on the information/quality board

 - Direct e-mails to staff and families

 - Newsletters

 - Website

-- Informal presentations/huddles - Presentations at staff meetings - Presentations at Residents' Council meetings - Presentations at Family Council meetings (on request) - Presentations at various Committee meetings
+- Informal presentations/huddles

+- Presentations at staff meetings

+- Presentations at Residents' Council meetings

+- Presentations at Family Council meetings (on request)

+- Presentations at various Committee meetings

-Residents: The action plans from quality improvement initiatives and the 2024 experience surveys were reviewed at the Resident Council Meeting in February 2025.
+Residents: The action plans from quality improvement initiatives and the 2024 experience surveys were reviewed at the Resident Council Meeting in March 2025.
 No changes or additions were made.
 Information was shared with residents through the Resident Council meeting minutes, and residents are also encouraged to share suggestions at any time, not just during the annual survey.

-Families: The same action plans were shared with the Family Council in December 2024, with no changes or additions proposed.
+Families: The same action plans were shared with the Family Council in February 2025, with no changes or additions proposed.
 Details were provided to families through the Family Council meeting minutes and family members are also encouraged to offer suggestions anytime.

-Progress on quality improvement initiatives and action plans to address key areas from the satisfaction surveys are shared quarterly at the Resident and Family Council Meetings.
-The meeting dates were April 25, 2023, July 25, 2023, October 24, 2023, and February 15, 2024.
+Progress on quality improvement initiatives and action plans to address key areas from the satisfaction surveys will be shared quarterly at the Resident and Family Council Meetings starting May 2025.

-Staff: Updates were shared with staff via CLT and CQI meetings, where action plans were discussed regularly.
-The meeting dates were May 16, 2024, August 29, 2024, November 21, 2024, and February 20, 2025.
-The outcomes were presented during the CLT meeting on July 24, 2024, and the CQI meeting on August 23, 2024.
-Ongoing updates regarding plan implementation were posted on the quality board.
+Staff: Updates were shared with staff via CLT and CQI meetings, where action plan development was discussed regularly.
+The updates on the action plan will be shared in CLT and CQI meetings starting May 2025.
+Ongoing updates regarding plan implementation will be posted on the quality board on quarterly basis starting May 2025.